-According to AG ¶ 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.

-I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
-Overall, the record evidence leaves me with significant questions and doubts as to Applicant's judgment, eligibility, and suitability for a security clearance.
-Financial Considerations are found against Applicant.
+According to AG \P 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's judgment, eligibility, and suitability for a security clearance.
+She has not met her burden to mitigate the security concerns arising under the guideline for financial considerations.